My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 Engagement shoot: In Tantallon Castle ruins

-Oh, while we may look really comfy and eased in the photos above, the whole photoshoot process was a mad rush in coolldddd weather!
-About 10–14 degrees in summer wear (as you see in the photos): too cold for a born-and-bred Singaporean like me!
-Ken had it better since he was in jeans / pants with long-sleeved tops, but he felt the chills too!
+While we may look really comfy and eased in the photos above, the whole photoshoot process was a mad rush in cold weather!
+About 10-14 degrees in summer wear (as you see in the photos) which was too cold for me.
+Ken had it better since he was in jeans/pants with long-sleeved tops, but he felt the chills too!

-Since we engaged Joanna/Jan for only four hours over two days, we only had like 30 seconds to pose, look right, and shoot for each scene and had to rush quickly to the next spot after that.
-I felt like I was in some commercial production, baring the cold weather and hustling from one spot to the next.
-It was all good fun though, I’ve to admit it.
-I was a little disappointed when we wrapped up after the two days! :)
+Since we engaged Joanna/Jan for only four hours over two days, we only had about 30 seconds to pose, look right, and shoot for each scene and had to rush quickly to the next spot after that.
+It was tricky, bearing the cold weather and hustling from one spot to the next.
+It was all good fun though.
+I was a little disappointed when we wrapped up after the two days!

 Engagement shoot: Tantallon Castle ruins